zship/deferreds.js/doc/mixin/Chainable.md

 ## forEachSeries

-Delegates to {Deferreds.forEachSeries}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.forEachSeries}
+Delegates to {deferreds/forEachSeries}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/forEachSeries}
-does not resolve a value, this will effectively end the chain unless a no-arg ({Chainable#then}) is used next (at which point you might consider asking yourself if there's a better way to do what you're doing).
+is not fulfilled with a value, this will effectively end the chain unless a no-arg ({Chainable#then}) is used next (at which point you might consider asking yourself if there's a better way to do what you're doing).

 ## map

-Delegates to {Deferreds.map}, filling in the `list` argument from the result of the previous function in the chain.
+Delegates to {deferreds/map}, filling in the `list` argument from the result of the previous function in the chain.